oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

     - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501].
 In this case, the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
     - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
 In this case, the URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.

-Additional rules for verifying the public key belongs to the Issuer MAY be used but are out of scope of this specification.
+Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
+See (#ecosystem-verification-rules) for security considerations.

 # JWT Issuer Metadata {#jwt-issuer-metadata}